North Shore Challenge Rules '19

 9) Signing in and out:

 The briefing on the Friday night before the comp is mandatory and includes an overview of the competition rules, safety briefing, weather briefing and welcome pack collection.
 It’s also a great opportunity to meet other entrants and catch up with teams.
-If you are unsure of the use of any of the safety items, stay for the demonstration of the safety gear after the main briefing.
+If you are unsure of the use of any of the safety items, stay for the demonstration of the safety gear after the main briefing demonstration of the use of an emergency flare will be conducted by the coast guard at the briefing.

 On the mornings of the competition, entrants must be on the beach at 6am where safety inspections will be carried out.
 All entrants will launch together at 6.30am so don’t be late!
 Entrants must have signed back in at the tent before the 2pm deadline on Saturday and 11am deadline on Sunday in order for fish entries to count in the competition.